-4.1.6 Principle 7 - security and management of data
+2.6 Principle 6 - Technical and Organisational measures in the security and management of data

-Appropriate technical and organisational measures shall be taken against unauthorised or unlawful processing of personal data and against accidental loss of, destruction of, or damage to personal data.
+Personal data should be processed in a manner that ensures appropriate security.
+Technical and organisational measures shall be taken against unauthorized or unlawful processing of personal data and against accidental loss of, destruction of, or damage to personal data.